zmalikbcit/1800_202530_BBY04-FORK-/README.md

 ## Usage

-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit `http://localhost:5173`.
-2. Log into your account and join/view a group
+2. Log into your account and join/create a group or view your groups.
-3. See pantry inventory and update if needed
+3. See pantry inventory and grocery checklist.
-4. see what's depleting and what to restock.
+4. Add/Remove or restock items.

 ---